graywolf/mass-renamer/readme.md

 To put simply, each filename (new, old) must be displayable (is that a word?) on one line and it must be able to absolve roundtrip `filename -> editor -> filename` for script to be able to pick it up.
 No escaping is supported at the moment, so you cannot put new line in file name.
-I don't this is a problem for anyone.
+I don't think this is a problem for anyone.

 ### 2. File path cannot start with space